mqemzi/MyReading-track/MyReading-track/README.md

 ## Overview

-MyReads App is a project designed for a Udacity course.
+MyReading App is a project designed for a Udacity course.
 This application helps users organize their books into different shelves: "Currently Reading," "Want to Read," and "Read."
 It provides a user-friendly interface to manage book collections and search for new books.

 ## Features